thethoughtemporium/Protocols/Transformations/bl21 transformation.md

   2. transfer 1ml of this solution to a fresh tube and add 9ml of distilled water
   3. filter sterilize into a fresh tube.
   4. Label the result "transformation buffer"
+  5. For improved results, prechill this buffer in the fridge for at least an hour before use

 ### transformation